josiest/songwriting/songs/Next To You/lyrics.md

 ~This moment will linger on
 The morning would only come too soon

+### Bridge I
+~In the weeks that followed
+~I didn't know what to feel
+~What connection did we have before
+~But the more of you I had
+~The more I wanted so bad

 ### Verse II
-~I didn't know how to process my
-~feelings for you
-~Were you a friend or a love
+Oh in the winter
+~When we were at the skating rink
+I made myself into a fool

-Oh when you told me we
+When you told me we
-~Were never meant to be that way
+That we were never meant to be
 ~I cried the whole night through

 ### Chorus II
 I didn't know what to do
 Because I'd fallen in love with you

+### Bridge/Interlude
+--

 ### Verse III
-Oh in the winter
-~When we were at the skating rink
-I made a fool of myself

 ~But since that day
 ~You still showed to me the light inside